nasa-nccs-hpda/above-shrubs/README.md

 # above-shrubs

-Development of segmentation and regression deep learning models for ABoVE Shrubs project.
+`ABoVE-Shrubs` a project to examine change in Arctic shrub structure in western Alaska.
+It is funded by the NASA Terrestrial Ecology Program as part of the [NASA Arctic/Boreal Vulnerability Experiment](https://above.nasa.gov/).
+The portion of the project supported by this repository involves the development of segmentation and regression deep learning models applied to very-high-resolution spaceborne imagery.

 [![DOI](https://zenodo.org/badge/627911660.svg)](https://zenodo.org/badge/latestdoi/627911660)
 ![CI Workflow](https://github.com/nasa-nccs-hpda/above-shrubs/actions/workflows/ci.yml/badge.svg)